Metastable phase separation and information retrieval in multicomponent mixtures: Stationarity conditions

-The celebrated Gibbs phase rule follows from the fact that the Eqs.~\eqref{eq:chem_bal} and \eqref{eq:press_bal} for chemical and mechanical balance, respectively, depend exclusively on the composition vectors $\{\vec{\phi}^{(c)}\}$~\cite{atkins2023atkins, fermi2012thermodynamics}.
-As we count $(N+1)(P-1)$ equations and $PN$ variables, and as the number of equations should be smaller than the number of variables in order to avoid an overconstrained system, we conclude that
+Equations~\eqref{eq:chem_bal} and~\eqref{eq:press_bal} have a useful geometrical interpretation: solving them is equivalent to finding a set of points of the free energy surface that share a common tangent hyperplane (see Appendix~\ref{app:stat}).
+Different tangent hyperplanes correspond to different stationary states, see Fig.~\ref{fig:Z4}.

-which is the Gibbs phase rule~\cite{atkins2023atkins, fermi2012thermodynamics}.
-Note that since the Eqs.~\eqref{eq:chem_bal} and \eqref{eq:press_bal} are conditions for stationarity, the Gibbs phase rule applies not only to stable equilibrium states, but in fact to any stationary state, irrespective of whether it is a minimum, a saddle point, or a maximum.
+Finally, notice how the fact that Eqs.~\eqref{eq:chem_bal} and~\eqref{eq:press_bal} depend only on the composition vectors $\{\vec{\phi}^{(c)}\}$ ultimately imposes an upper bound to the possible values of $P$.
+As we count $(N+1)(P-1)$ equations and $PN$ variables, and as the number of equations should be smaller or equal than the number of variables in order to avoid an overconstrained system, we conclude that